choria-io/website/blog/content/post/2019/08/01/nats_20_networking.md

 Additionally there have been a huge shift in networking capabilities allowing new ways to form super clusters and to extend your broker foot print globally.
 This will allow us to look toward other models of federation rather than our own Federation Brokers.

-If you read further you will find much have changed and many new features are available, however for the typical use case nothing has to change.
-Everything keep working and even old clients and agents will continue to function.
+If you read further you will find much have changed and many new features are available, however for the typical use case nothing has to change.  **Everything keeps working and even old clients and agents will continue to function with no configuration of behaviour change**.
 If you do not use these features or do not need them, there is nothing new.

 The challenge for us in integrating NATS 2.0 into the Choria Network Broker is to map these new capabilities onto Choria use cases and make them configurable in a way that make it comfortable within Choria.